Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 - Environment locks: The environments are locked with an exclusive to prevent parralel deployments from running at the same time.
 The pipeline includes the `lockBehavior: sequential` setting to ensure that the pipeline will wait for the lock to be released before running, so it queues rather just failing.
 - Workload Identity Federation (OIDC): The service connections and User Assigned Managed Identities are configured to use Workload Identity Federation (OIDC)authenticate to Azure.
 This means that you don't need to store any secrets in Azure DevOps.
 - Pipeline Stages: By default the pipeline is configured with dependencies between the environments.
 This means that the pipeline will run the dev stage, then the test stage and finally the prod stage.
 We also provide a parameter to target a specific environment to demonstrate a GitOps type approach too.
+- Separate Plan and Apply Identities: The bootstrap creates separate plan and apply identities and service connections per environment.
+This is to implement the principal of least privilege.
+The plan identity has read only access to the resource group and the apply identity has contributor access to the resource group.

 ### Generate a PAT (Personal Access Token) in Azure DevOps